 On the boat, I've used dozens, mostly mounting electrical gear.
-I clean the surfaces of all grease, sand with 150-grit paper, apply a 1⁄4- to 1⁄2-milliliter lump of glue from the applicator onto the center of the stud base, and press and twist a quarter turn until a little comes out all around the outside.
+I clean the surfaces of all grease, sand with 150-grit paper, apply a 1⁄4- to 1⁄2-milliliter lump of glue from

+A Sea-Lect Designs stud in place, holding down part of Drew's AC unit.
+Note that the fiberglass area below the stud was sanded before application. the applicator onto the center of the stud base, and press and twist a quarter turn until a little comes out all around the outside.
 The glue is thick enough to hold the stud in place without support, and depending on the adhesive, within 10 to 20 minutes you can begin installing equipment (it reaches full strength in a few hours).